THE POKEMON CARD TERMINAL

 Every sale is screened against the card's own history before it's allowed to move anything.

 A single bad print — the wrong variant, a mislabeled grade, a fat-fingered auction — can poison a card's price for months.
 Sales are screened against the card's own history before they're allowed to move anything.
+And trust is earned by agreement: a lone sale that the surrounding transactions contradict moves the price only partially — until the market corroborates it, at which point it counts in full.

 Every estimate carries its tier — LIVE, MODELED, or LOW CONFIDENCE.
 Staleness is never hidden.